squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 Technically it may be possible, but we have not heard of anyone doing so.
 The easiest way would be to use a Layer 3 switch and doing Layer 2 MAC rewriting to send the traffic to your cache.
 If you are using a router then you will need to find out a way to decapsulate the GRE/WCCP traffic that the router sends to your Windows cache (this is a function of your OS, not Squid).

 ==== Where can I find out more about WCCP? ====
 Cisco have some good content on their website about WCCP.
-One of the better documents which lists the features and describes how to configure WCCP on their routers can be found on there website [http://www.cisco.com/en/US/products/ps6350/products_configuration_guide_chapter09186a008030c778.html here].
+One of the better documents which lists the features and describes how to configure WCCP on their routers can be found on there website [[http://www.cisco.com/en/US/products/ps6350/products_configuration_guide_chapter09186a008030c778.html|here]].

-There is also a more technical document which describes the format of the WCCP packets at [http://www.colasoft.com/resources/protocol.php?id=WCCP Colasoft]
+There is also a more technical document which describes the format of the WCCP packets at [[http://www.colasoft.com/resources/protocol.php?id=WCCP|Colasoft]]

 ==== Cisco router software required for WCCP ====
 This depends on whether you are running a switch or a router.